Alcohol and cancer

 Smoking and alcohol

 Alcoholic drinks represent ’empty kilojoules’ – that is, they are high in energy (kilojoules) but low in nutritional value, especially when added to sugary mixer drinks.
-If you use alcohol in addition to your normal dietary intake without reducing the kilojoules you eat, you may gain weight.
+If you drink alcohol in addition to your normal dietary intake without reducing the kilojoules you eat, you may gain weight.

 Tips for drinking less

-- Alternate alcoholic drinks with water or soft drinks
+- Alternate alcoholic drinks with water

 See the Alcohol and Cancer Position Statement for more information.